Epic-Breakfast-Productions/OpenQuarterMaster/README.md

 To get started on your own hardware, please see [Station Captain](software/Station-Captain)

+## On Privacy

+Being an open initiative, we take great care to ensure you are in control of your own data.
+None of the software we include here phones home at all, with the brief exception of Station Captain, which looks to this Git repository for installations and updates.
+If you have a simple setup on your own hardware, you can expect your data to stay with you, and not transmitted anywhere by the software we include here.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):